 Dark Underarms After Pregnancy — Safe & Gentle Routine for New Moms (Pakistan)

-- Best routine: Peal Wash daily → Inner Thigh Brightening Cream once daily → Underarm Brightening Scrub only 1–2 times weekly.
+- Best routine: Peal Wash daily → Brightening Cream daily → Gentle exfoliation 1–2 times weekly.

-- For stubborn areas: Add Bikini Area Brightening Serum at night only after skin feels calm.
+- For stubborn pigmentation: Add Bikini Area Brightening Serum only when skin feels comfortable.

 It is completely normal for skin to darken during or after pregnancy, especially around the underarms, neck, inner thighs, and bikini line.
 Hormonal changes, sweating, friction, feeding routines, and lack of sleep can make the skin more sensitive and uneven.